Rot is a destructive condition that affects wood fences, sometimes completely destroying them.

 Two Kinds of Rot That Affect Wood Fences

-There are two kinds of rot that affect wood structures: wet rot and dry rot.
-Each type has different causes and presents in a different way.
-Before you call fence services to arrange for a fence repair, it is important to understand why and what is going on with your installation:
+There are two kinds of rot that affect wood structures: wet rot and dry rot and each type has different causes and presents in a different way.

 - Wet Rot - Wet rot is caused when wood absorbs moisture and remains damp for long periods of time, making a perfect home for fungus.
 It is the type of rot that most commonly affects wood fences.
 Wet rot usually occurs at the bottom of a fence, close to the ground or anywhere else where wood does not dry out well.
 Over time, this type of rot can lead to cracks, splits, and a general weakening of the wood as the fibers soften while being consumed by the fungus.